Hatteras, North Carolina

 Hatteras is an unincorporated village and census-designated place (CDP) in Dare County, North Carolina, United States, on the Outer Banks island of Hatteras, at its extreme southwestern tip.
 As of the 2010 census it had a population of 504.
 Immediately to the west of the village of Hatteras is Hatteras Inlet which separates Hatteras Island from the neighboring Ocracoke Island.
 North Carolina Highway 12 passes through the community linking it to Frisco to the east and Ocracoke to the west (via a ferry across Hatteras Inlet).

 The residents of Hatteras are governed by the Dare County Board of Commissioners.
 Hatteras is part of District 4, along with Avon, Buxton, Frisco, Rodanthe, Waves and Salvo.

 Demographics

 2020 census

 As of the 2020 United States census, there were 577 people, 207 households, and 130 families residing in the CDP.

 Attractions and recreation

-Hatteras is best known as a fishing and kiteboarding destination.

-Watersports are plentiful on both the ocean-side and the sound-side of the village.
-Proximity to the convergence of the Labrador Current and the Gulf Stream result in the largest surf available on the East Coast.
-On the protected Pamlico Sound side of the island, watersports such as windsurfing, kayaking, kiteboarding, and swimming are all readily available and accessible.